Ozrlz/non-vendor-stuff-/README.md

-# non-vendor-stuff-
+# Random Cool Stuff
-Repo to store non-work related stuff ;)
+Repo to store random and cool stuff ;)